 • Wild leek.
 Found in woodlands early in spring and late in fall.
 Use them in soups and salads.

 • Asparagus.
-Wild asparagus can be found in open fields, mid-spring until early summer.
+Wild asparagus can be found in open fields, from mid-spring until early summer.

 • Dandelion greens.
 You can find dandelion greens just about anywhere!
 Read more about the nutritional value of dandelion greens and about how to enjoy them.